kauevestena/osm_sidewalkreator/README.md

 # sidewalkreator
-Plugin designated to create the Geometries of Sidewalks (separated from streets) based on OpenStreetMap Streets, given a bounding polygon, outputting to JOSM format.
-It is mostly intended for acessibility Mapping.
+Plugin designated to create the Geometries of Sidewalks (separated from streets) based on OpenStreetMap Streets.

+Given a bounding polygon, it will output to JOSM format.

+It is mostly intended for Acessibility Mapping.